ParaLock/UE5OnWine/README.md

 UE5 may at times freeze up or crash while being run under wine.
 Below is a set of recommendations for debugging and fixing various issues.
 1. Freezes
    1. IF UE5 freezes up and you also notice your system becoming unresponsive for a few seconds, then check ```dmesg``` for GPU crash messages.
 NVIDIA drivers provide an XID which specifies the type of issue which occured.
    2. In general, GPU crashes are usually caused by shader issues.
 We recommend that you leverage vkd3d-proton (when in dx12 mode) to debug and fix the issue.
 We recommend using the vkd3d-proton breadcrumbs mechanism as your primary debugging tool.
-Once you have narrowed down the faulty shader in the vkd3d-proton log by examining breadcrumbs, you can decompile the shader in question, then use vkd3d-proton to swap out the faulty shader for your new version.
+Once you have narrowed down the faulty shader in the vkd3d-proton log by examining breadcrumbs, you can decompile the shader in question, modify the decompiled shader to get around a certain issue, recompile the shader, and finally instruct vkd3d-proton to swap out the faulty shader for your new version.

 ## Notes
 1. ```dotnet48``` is required by the mstools installer